mmkaram/nixos/README.md

 - [ ] update iamb (cur 0.10) to a version that supports images
 - [ ] Get the nixpkgs version of the Zen browser when it's up
 ### QoL
+- [ ] Get nm-applet to open on startup
 - [ ] Cloud synced atuin
 - [ ] Add declarative configuration for home EPSON printer
 ### Projects